fbpx

 Of course, it’s one thing to point out the private introspected mind doesn’t seem, introspectively, to be the sort of thing that a material object could have, and another to provide an argument for that conclusion.
 Many philosophers have attempted to provide such an armchair argument, including, for example, Rene Descartes.

-Famously, Descartes argued from his armchair like so:
+Famously, Descartes is widely supposed to have argued from his armchair like so:

 I can doubt that my body exists